-The contractor website quote-flow checklist
+The contractor quote-flow checklist

 A homeowner with a siding problem or a roof leak visits your website.
 They are not browsing.
 They are evaluating.
 In under a minute, they will decide whether to request a quote from you or open the next tab.
 Your website's job is to make that decision easy.